k4yt3x/wg-meshconf/README.md

 # wg-meshconf

-## On the Horizon: `wg-dynamic`

-`wg-dynamic` is a tool designed officially by the WireGuard developing team.
-This new utility will provide a convenient way of configuring networks dynamically, where mesh network being one of the them.
-If you're interested, check it out at [wg-dynamic@github](https://github.com/WireGuard/wg-dynamic) or [wg-dynamic@official repository](https://git.zx2c4.com/wg-dynamic).

-## Version 2

-Say hello to version 2!
-This version is a complete rewrite of the pervious versions.
-Detailed information can be found in the [changelog](CHANGELOG.md).
-Please tell me if you like or hate this new design by posting an issue.

 ## Introduction

 wg-meshconf is a tool that will help you to generate peer configuration files for WireGuard mesh networks.
 You can easily and quickly create WireGuard mesh networks using this tool.

-## Prerequisites

-- Python >= 3.6
-- cryptography
-- rich

 ## Installation (pip)